Jorge Polanco Preview, Player Props: Twins vs. Guardians

-Jorge Polanco -- hitting .314 in his past 10 games -- will be in action for the Minnesota Twins against the Cleveland Guardians, with Xzavion Curry on the mound, on August 28 at 7:40 PM ET.
+On Tuesday, Jorge Polanco (.528 slugging percentage in past 10 games, including two home runs) and the Minnesota Twins face the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
+First pitch is at 7:40 PM ET.

-In his most recent game, he strung together two hits (going 2-for-6 with an RBI) against the Rangers.
+He racked up three RBI (going 2-for-4 with a double and a home run) in his most recent game against the Guardians.

 Jorge Polanco Game Info & Props vs. the Guardians